How I Explained Ketamine Therapy to My Skeptical Parents

 If your family is skeptical:

-- Share resources -- Dr. Soffer's background, medical studies, and posts like risks and side effects of ketamine treatment so they can read the facts themselves
+- Share resources like Dr. Soffer's background, medical studies, and posts such as risks and side effects of ketamine treatment so they can read the facts themselves

-- Set boundaries -- you don't need permission, but support helps
+- Set boundaries: you don't need permission, but support helps.
+(You can decide to keep going regardless.)

 Six months later, my dad tells his golf buddies about "innovative mental health treatments."
 My mom asks thoughtful questions about my sessions.